The Art of Pasta Making

 Food trends come and go but hearty, delicious pasta is forever.
-Whether a fan of rigatoni, macaroni or fettuccine, we can all share in our love of this Italian staple, especially in October, as we celebrate National Pasta Month.
+Whether a fan of rigatoni, macaroni or fettuccine, we can all share in our love of this Italian staple.

 Let’s take a step back.
 Do you ever wonder why there are so many varieties of pasta noodles?
 Chef / Partner Mychael Bonner of Saranello’s explains that each has a unique shape and size, with ridges designed to absorb different sauces and accentuate the flavors.
 Check out these three examples below: